jmathurin2/local-ai-packaged/README.md

 - **85% VRAM utilization** with 7GB buffer for large contexts
 - **Parallel processing** for faster inference

-> [!TIP]
+> [!NOTE]
-> The RTX 5090 configuration automatically downloads ~25GB of optimized models on first run.
-This may take 20-40 minutes depending on your internet speed.
+> The RTX 5090 configuration is optimized for model backup restoration.
+No automatic downloads occur - restore your existing models from backup for fastest startup.

 ### For other Nvidia GPU users